-Director: Dr Paul Lawrence
+Director: Professor Paul Lawrence

 The International Centre for the History of Crime, Policing and Justice aims to promote and facilitate research into criminal justice history around the world and to generate the exchange of ideas between academics, criminal justice practitioners and serving and retired policemen.
 This is achieved via seminars, conferences, publications and the provision of specialist archive facilities.
 The Centre has research specialisms in: